 Hearts are high in natural taurine and make an excellent treat or topper!

 Taurine Dr Karen Becker DVM says, “Taurine, especially essential for cats, is an important amino acid for liver and gallbladder support.
-It’s essential for optimal blood flow, cardiovascular health, and the production of bile in both cats and dogs.
+It’s essential for optimal blood flow, eye health, cardiovascular health, and the production of bile in both cats and dogs.
 Pets with less-than-optimal levels of taurine may be at greater risk of adverse effects from toxins.
 Although a minimal level of taurine is included in most commercial pet foods, taurine is easily depleted in stressed pets”.

 To this end, providing natural sources of taurine can go a long way towards supporting the health of both cats and dogs.
 Normally we don’t advocate feeding raw meats obtained at grocery stores meant for human consumption, as there are much higher allowable levels of bacteria on human meats than on commercially prepared raw food for animals (it is assumed you will cook meats for human consumption, but raw food for animals made by reputable companies are sourcing, handling and preparing raw foods intended for raw consumption, and are sensitive to the FDA’s fairly unrealistic expectation of completely sterile meats), but if you source your meats from a butcher you trust that is handling raw hearts as if they were food and not waste, or you have a connection with a farmer at your farmer’s market, you might feel comfortable buying chicken hearts (or hearts from other species if they’re there) for your pets.
 If you’re seeking taurine in fresh muscle meats, beef has the highest levels in commonly found meats, and lamb has the lowest.
 Here are instructions for how to disinfect raw meat if you’re nervous.
 Use fresh hearts as treats or toppers.
 A cat or tiny dog probably shouldn’t eat more than 6 hearts per day, as more might provide a bit too much sodium (more here).